-Welcome to the companion site for Tattoos on the Heart, the 2013 LMU Common Book.
+Welcome to the companion site for The Circle, the 2014 LMU Common Book.

 “One of [the purposes of The Circle] is to remind us that we can be led down the primrose path much more blindly by our good intentions than by our bad ones. ([Eggers is] entitled to speak about good intentions, having manifested so many of them himself, in his various other lives.)
 A second may be to examine the nature of looking and being looked at.”

 - Margaret Atwood, New York Review of Books

 “You can’t really write a 1984 for our times, because 1984 is still the 1984 of our times.
 But one could think of Dave Eggers’ . . . novel The Circle as a timely and potent appendix to it.
 The crux of The Circle is that Big Brother is still haunting us, but in an incarnation that’s both more genial and more insidious.
 We have met Big Brother, and he is us . . .
 When I finished The Circle I felt a heightened awareness of social media and the way it’s remaking our world into a living hell of constant and universal mutual observation.”